elf4j/elf4j/README.md

 The special handling of lazy arguments is by convention, and not syntactically enforced by the API or SPI.
 This allows for the API user to mix up lazy and eager arguments within the same logging method call.

-Note that a `Supplier` lambda expression argument has to be explicitly downcast.
+- Lambda expressions of `Supplier` arguments have to be explicitly downcast.
 That is mandated by lambda syntax because the `Logger` API declares the lazy argument as an `Object` rather than a functional interface.
-No need of downcast if the `Supplier` function is passed in as a reference instead of a lambda expression.
+No need of downcast if the `Supplier` argument is passed in as a reference instead of a lambda expression.

 ### For Logging Service API Users...

-ELF4J is a logging service facade, rather than implementation:
+Note that ELF4J is a logging service facade and specification, rather than the implementation.
+As such,

 #### No-op by Default